Georgia Deer Season 2026-27: Dates, County Rules & What to Know

 03License basics

 You'll need a Georgia hunting license plus a big game license (both included in the Sportsman's license).
 Every deer must be recorded on your harvest record immediately and reported through Georgia Game Check within 24 hours.
-WMA hunts follow area-specific dates and may require quota selection — check the WMA listings when the new guide posts.
+Youth is now defined as under 16 years of age.

 04Check the official source